JakeWharton/jakewharton.com/_posts/2020-09-01-smaller-apks-with-resource-optimization.md

 Nick Butcher's [Plaid](https://github.com/android/plaid) app has 734 resource files.
 In addition to their quantity, the names of the resource files are more descriptive (which is a fancy way of saying they're longer).
 Instead of `home_view`, Plaid contains names like `searchback_stem_search_to_back.xml`, `attrs_elastic_drag_dismiss_frame_layout`, and `designer_news_story_description.xml`.

-After updating the project to AGP 4.2, I used `diffuse` to compare a build without resource shrinking to one with it enabled:
+After updating the project to AGP 4.2, I used `diffuse` to compare a build without resource optimization to one with it enabled:
 ```
           │            compressed             │           uncompressed
           ├───────────┬───────────┬───────────┼───────────┬───────────┬───────────